 Self evaluation arrangements

-In 2011/12, the council completed its third Council-wide strategic self-assessment of performance.
-This process, led by the Chief Executive and Executive Directors, scored the council's performance against Audit Scotland's ten Best Value criteria.
-Alastair MacNish, a former Chair of the Accounts Commission, was appointed as a 'critical friend' to provide independent challenge to the process and scoring.
+In 2016, the Council completed its fourth Council-wide strategic self-assessment of performance.
+This process, led by the Chief Executive and Executive Management Team, scored the Council's performance against Audit Scotland's ten Best Value criteria.
 The assessment includes a number of actions that the council plans to implement to sustain or improve its practices.

 Annual performance report

 We have made a commitment to report on our performance every year.
 We deliver a wide range of services and report on performance in a variety of ways at different times throughout the year.
-The Council's Annual Performance Report (APR), under further information, provides a useful summary of our performance.
-In summary format, the report highlights some of our achievements in 2011/12 and activity against our Community Plan Action Plans 2011-15 and the associated Community Planning Partnership Single Outcome Agreement 2011-2014.
+Our Annual Performance Report (APR) provides a useful summary of our performance.
+In summary format, the report highlights some of our achievements.